To Multidimensional Mellin Analysis: Besov spaces, $K$-functor, approximations, frames: Introduction

 The present paper has two main objectives: 1) to go from one-dimensional setting to multidimensional, and 2) to concentrate on such important topics as Besov spaces, $K$-functor, approximations, frames.
 As well as we know, such topics were never discussed in the setting of the multidimensional Mellin analysis.

 The paper is organized as follows.
-In section 2 we desribe the basic assumptions and notations of multidimensional Mellin analysis, In section 3 in the setting of the multidimensional Mellin analysis we introduce moduli of continuity and use them to define Besov-Mellin spaces.
+In section 2 we describe the basic assumptions and notations of multidimensional Mellin analysis.
+In section 3 in the setting of the multidimensional Mellin analysis we introduce moduli of continuity and use them to define Besov-Mellin spaces.
 In section 4 we prove that Besov-Mellin spaces are the interpolation spaces (in the sense of J.Peetre) between two Sobolev-Mellin spaces.
-In section 5 we introduce Bernstein-Mellin spaces and in section 6 proove corresponding direct and inverse approximation theorems including a Jackson-type inequality.
-Sections 7-9 devoted to the Hilbert case.
-We introduce and discuss Laplace-Mellin operaor in section 7.
-In section 8 we define relevant Paley-Wiener spaces and in section \ref{Frames} consider Hilbert frames.
+In section 5 we introduce Bernstein-Mellin spaces and in section 6 prove corresponding direct and inverse approximation theorems including a Jackson-type inequality.
+Sections 7-9 are devoted to the Hilbert case.
+We introduce and discuss Laplace-Mellin operator in section 7.
+In section 8 we define relevant Paley-Wiener spaces and in section 9 consider a partition of unity on the spectrum of the Laplace-Mellin operator.
 In section {\ref{MoreBes} we describe Besov-Mellin spaces in terms of approximations by Paley-Wiener functions and in terms of some Hilbert frames.
+The article also contains extensions of the Landau-Kolmogorov-Stein inequality to the Mellin analysis setting.
 Throughout the paper we extensively use the Peetre's theory of interpolation and approximation spaces.
-To make the paper self contained some related definitions, facts and proofs are collected in Appendices $1$ and $2.$
+To make the paper self contained some related definitions, facts and proofs are collected in Appendices 1-3.

 All our statements concerning the multidimensional Mellin analysis seems to be new.
-However, at least some of them are just adaptations and particular realizations of previously obtained (but maybe not very well known) more general results (see \cite {BB}, \cite{Pes78}-\cite{Pes19}, \cite{T}).
+However, at least some of them are just adaptations and particular realizations of previously obtained (but maybe not very well known) more general results (see \cite {BB}, \cite{Pes78}-\cite{Pes22}, \cite{T}).
 In this sense the article can be treated as a review paper.
 Our main goal was to attract attention to multidimensional Mellin analysis, which is currently underdeveloped.